 After five rain-free days filled with digging, raking, shoveling, gravel-slinging and plant-relocating, the meandering one-third mile woodland trail was completed.
 It was one of the best sections in the park, I was later told by Marc’s cycling friends, with a grueling uphill climb that Marc would’ve enjoyed powering through.

 MORE held an intimate informal dedication on May 4th, led by their president, Ernie Rodriguez.
 Then, at a public ceremony on June 1st, on National Volunteer Day, the Fairfax County Park Authority officially dedicated the “Marc Genberg Trail.”
 Supervisor Cathy Hudgins, Park Authority Deputy Director Sara Baldwin and Park Authority Board Bill Bouie imparted kind words about Marc and his years of volunteerism.

 During those spring trail-making days, there wasn’t much green unfurling just yet.
 The deciduous plants that were most conspicuous were the invasive Japanese barberry shrubs that dotted the landscape.
 Wouldn’t this be a relatively easy area to maintain?
 I thought early on.
-I decided I would be IMA-certified so I could officially remove the invasive plants surrounding Marc’s trail.
+I decided I would obtain my IMA certification so I could officially remove the invasive plants surrounding Marc’s trail.
 I would want to visit frequently anyway.